ogordillo/ROS2_Conversion_Freenove_Big_Hexapod_Robot_Raspberry_Pi/index.md

 ---
 layout: default
 ---
-# Converting the Freenove (FNK0052) Hexapod Robot Kit into a ROS2 Robotics Software Engineering Learning Project.
+# Converting the Freenove (FNK0052) Hexapod Robot Kit into a ROS2 Learning Project.

 ---
 ## About This Project: